 Pathfinder International has been working in Mozambique since 1997.
 Today, fifteen years after our first office opened in Maputo and twenty years after the end of the post-independence civil war, the country has made great strides related to the health and development of its people.

-However, use of contraceptives, HIV prevalence, and maternal mortality due to unsafe abortion remain persistent problems for the country; prevalence of modern contraceptive use among married women has remained at only 11 percent, 13.1 percent of women and 9.2 percent of men between the ages of 15-29 test positive for HIV, and in the southern African region an estimated 18 percent of maternal deaths are attributable to complications from unsafe abortion.
+However, use of contraceptives, HIV prevalence, and maternal mortality due to unsafe abortion remain persistent problems for the country.
+Prevalence of modern contraceptive use among married women remains at only 11 percent, 13.1 percent of women and 9.2 percent of men between the ages of 15-29 test positive for HIV, and in the southern African region, unsafe abortion accounts for a death rate of 460 per 100,000.

 Iniciativa: Strengthening the Capacity of Youth Civil Society in Sexual and Reproductive Health Rights

 Through this project, Pathfinder empowers youth organizations to become strong advocates for adolescent and youth sexual and reproductive health and rights.

 Bolstering Multisectorial Action to Address Gender-based Violence and Sexual and Reproductive Health

 This project, funded by the Norwegian Ministry of Foreign Affairs, strengthens and scales up a multisectoral approach to primary and secondary prevention of gender-based violence and unsafe abortion in Gaza, Inhambane, Cabo Delgado, and Maputo provinces.

 Evidence to Action for Strengthened Family Planning and Reproductive Health Services for Women and Girls (E2A)

 The Evidence to Action Project (E2A) is USAID’s global flagship for strengthening family planning and reproductive health service delivery.

 SCIP is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability.